lbrenman/api-builder-plugin-rekognition/README.md

 },
 ```

+> Note that 5mb is just an example.
+You can set it to the value that meets your needs based on the image size

 ## Use

 Find the plugin in the AI group in the Flow-Nodes panel.
-Drag onto the canvas and select the desired method and provide the input Text and wire up to the rest of your flow as shown below:
+Drag onto the canvas and select the desired method and provide the input string (Image as a Base64 encoded string) and wire up to the rest of your flow as shown below:

 ![](https://i.imgur.com/5hl3tGg.png)